steverandy/nginx_config/README.md

 # Nginx Configuration

-Nginx version: 0.8.54
+Nginx Version: 1.0.4

 ## Rails with Passenger

-- Compile Nginx with these modules:
+Compile Nginx with these modules:
   - Passenger
   - HttpGzipStaticModule

-  - GridFS (optional for serving files with MongoDB)
+## Rails with Unicorn

+Compile Nginx with these modules:
+  - HttpGzipStaticModule